julia-marushchenko/MyToCharArray/README.md

 # MyToCharArray
-Java program to interpretate string to array of chars and print to console each char from new line
+Java program to print string in chars outlook from new line